Posted by Bruce Copeland - 15 April 2019

 Reasons for this phenomenon are many, denial of imminent change is a big one, as change occurs there are many loud voices defending the status quo.
 I contend another key reason is that many companies have lost their ability to evolve their technology or IT platforms which makes disruptive change virtually impossible.
 They don’t invest and retain the internal capability to define and drive system change.
 In 2017 Deloittes estimated that only 16% of IT budgets were spent on innovation, with 57% of budgets spent on business operations and 26% spent on incremental business change.
 In effect, 83% of IT budgets were spent on keeping the lights on and making incremental, not disruptive change.

-Over the last few decades it’s become conventional wisdom for established companies to source their technology requirements from large, industry-specific package vendors.
+Over the last few decades, it’s become conventional wisdom for established companies to source their technology requirements from large, industry-specific package vendors.
 As one NZ CIO says, tongue firmly in cheek, “You’ll never get fired buying Microsoft”.
-Reducing risk has become paramount and it’s common for business to standardise their processes to fit selected off-the-shelf packages to minimise software changes on implementation and also to avoid reapplying modifications everytime they take an upgrade.
+Reducing risk has become paramount and it’s common for a business to standardise their processes to fit selected off-the-shelf packages to minimise software changes on implementation and also to avoid reapplying modifications every time they take an upgrade.
 In short, they make their business model fit the software that’s available.

-Innovation is an awkward conversation in this risk averse conservative-thinking IT environment and it becomes an impossible task to create a differentiated product and service while minimising change The result is one-size-fits-all methodology and the exact opposite of the strategy and culture required to evolve and pursue a disruptive business model.
+Innovation is an awkward conversation in this risk-averse conservative-thinking IT environment and it becomes an impossible task to create a differentiated product and service while minimising change.
+The result is a one-size-fits-all methodology and the exact opposite of the strategy and culture required to evolve and pursue a disruptive business model.

 So, every minute of every hour of every day, the team at Sandfield are working to make Mainfreight’s system better, just for Mainfreight.
 Compare that to a company whose innovation is dependent on implementing software updates from a major vendor.
 These updates may not include improvements that match their priorities.
 These companies cannot evolve their system as effectively and this causes more frequent and often traumatic and expensive system changes.
 They run a system that is a solution to someone else's problem and a product that is roughly the same as their competitors.